-V. At least five courses taken to fulfill the major, including Classics 495, must be at or above the 300 level.
+- At least four courses taken to fulfill parts 1 & 2 must be at or above the 300 level.

-VI.
-Classics 495: Senior Seminar and at least four Classical Studies courses must be taken in residency.
-At least one language course counted toward part I must be taken in residency.
+- At least five classical studies courses must be taken in residency at UMass Boston.
+Both language courses counted toward part I must be taken in residency.
 With prior departmental permission, courses taken in some semester-abroad programs may count toward the residency requirement.

-Online courses offered by the Classics Department count toward the residency requirement.
+- Online courses offered by the Classics and Religious Studies Department count toward the residency requirement.